 Being ISO 14001:2015 certified helps provide financial benefits, establish better relationships with stakeholders, expand to different markets and improve company reputation.
 Many businesses with high risk of environmental impact may only engage with organizations that have certified EMS frameworks.

 Understanding the entire ISO 14001:2015 process can be overwhelming.
 Here are five key steps that organizations typically go through to achieve EMS certification:

 STEP ONE: Plan Well

 Any organization who wishes to be ISO certified needs serious planning and preparation to ensure that effort, money and time is not wasted.
-Take time to pre-assess your business processes.
+Take time to re-assess your business processes.
 Check and review all significant data and documents.

 STEP TWO: Review the ISO 14001:2015 Standard

 Be equipped by getting familiar with the entire ISO 14001:2015 certification process.
 Identify legal requirements.
-Define the EMS scope and the procedures.
+Define the EMS scope and procedures.